BrunoAraya/brunoaraya/README.md

 ---

-### 📚 Experiencia académica destacada
+### 📚 Relevant Academic Experience

-- 📍 **Trabajo Dirigido**: Aplicación de técnicas XAI (GradCam, GradCam++, SHAP) en modelos de detección de tumores cerebrales.
+- 📍 **Directed Research Project**: Application of XAI techniques (GradCam, GradCam++, SHAP) on state-of-the-art brain tumor detection models.
-- 🧠 **Ayudante y profesor auxiliar** en distintos cursos del Departamento de Ingeniería Eléctrica (DIE).
+- 🧠 **Teaching Assistant and Adjunct Instructor** in several courses at the Department of Electrical Engineering (DIE), University of Chile.
-- 🗣️ **Expositor invitado** en seminarios de investigación de IHealth (2025).
+- 🗣️ **Invited Speaker** at iHealth Research Symposium (2025).

 ---

-### 🏆 Distinciones
+### 🏆 Distinctions

-- ⭐ Parte de la **Lista de Alumnos Destacados** por rendimiento académico (FCFM, 2020–2024).
+- ⭐ Selected for the **Outstanding Student List** due to academic performance (FCFM, 2020–2024).
-- 💡 Reconocimiento por **Espíritu Eléctrico** en el DIE, FCFM, por compromiso, excelencia y aporte.
+- 💡 Recognized with the **“Espíritu Eléctrico”** award by DIE, FCFM, for commitment and contribution to the department.
-- 🎙️ Expositor en eventos académicos de IHealth.
+- 🎙️ Speaker at academic events organized by iHealth.

 ---

-### 🎯 Objetivo actual
+### 🎯 Current Goal

-Estoy en búsqueda de nuevas oportunidades profesionales donde pueda aplicar mis conocimientos en inteligencia artificial, visión computacional y procesamiento de señales para resolver problemas reales, especialmente en el área médica o científica.
+I am currently seeking new professional opportunities where I can apply my knowledge in artificial intelligence, computer vision, and signal processing to solve real-world challenges, especially in the medical and scientific domains.

 ---

-### 📫 ¿Hablamos?
+### 📫 Let's Connect

 - 📍 Santiago, Chile
 - 📧 bruno.araya.h@ug.uchile.cl
-- 💼 [LinkedIn](https://www.linkedin.com/in/bruno-araya/) *(si tienes uno, agrégalo)*
+- 💼 [LinkedIn](https://www.linkedin.com/in/bruno-araya/) *(if you have one)*
 - 🐙 GitHub: [@bruno-araya](https://github.com/bruno-araya)

 ---

-> “La inteligencia artificial no reemplazará al médico, pero el médico que la use, reemplazará al que no lo haga.” – Parafraseando a Eric Topol.
+> “AI will not replace doctors, but the doctors who use AI will replace those who don’t.” – Paraphrased from Eric Topol.